Legal guardian: Guardianship for incapacitated elderly

-Abuses
+Guardianship abuse

+Sometimes guardians misuse their authority and harm the person they are supposed to protect including financial, physical, psychological or any other type of abuse of an older person or person with a disability.
 A report published in 2010 by the U.S. Government Accountability Office looked at 20 selected closed cases in which guardians stole or otherwise improperly obtained assets from clients.
 In 6 of these 20 cases, the courts failed to adequately screen guardians ahead of time and appointed individuals with criminal convictions or significant financial problems, and in 12 of 20 cases, the courts failed to oversee guardians once they had been appointed.

 In October 2017, The New Yorker published an article looking at the situation in Nevada in which professional guardians sometimes have a number of clients, and argued toward the conclusion that in a number of cases the courts did not properly oversee these arrangements.
 In 2018, the investigative documentary "The Guardians" was published, alleging "legal kidnapping of elderly people" in Nevada by private guardianship businesses with no familial or other preexisting relations to their wards, seeking to economically profit from seniors' savings.
+A similar investigation by ProPublica in 2024 discovered a guardianship company in New York (New York Guardianship Services) has chronically provided little to no actual services for elderly individuals under their care while consistently taking money from them.
+One example includes the company taking money from an individual who had left the country and died.